 The cladding slates are often found to have deteriorated much faster than the roofing.

-The use of non-hydraulic mixes is sometimes specified for bedding Collyweston slate, but these generally lack the durability for the conditions to which the roof is exposed.
-For appropriate lime-based mixes see section 4.9.
+The use of non-hydraulic mixes is sometimes specified for bedding Collyweston slate but such mixes will generally lack the durability for the conditions to which the roof is exposed.
+For appropriate lime-based mixes (see section 4.9).